 to the timescales laid down by the Act.
-In particular, with regard to transfer applications made by a person other than the premises licence holder in terms of section 34 of the Act, the Board expects applicants to ensure that their applications are lodged within the 28 day period specified in terms of section 34(1).
+In particular, with regard to transfer applications made by a person other than the premises licence holder in terms of section 34 of the Act, the Board expects applicants to ensure that their applications are lodged within the 28 day period specified in terms of section 34(1), and continues to emphasise the importance of this timescale.
 Where the application is made on the basis of the business carried on in the licensed premises having transferred (in terms of section 34(3) (d)) the Board expects applicants to be able to demonstrate to the Board the basis upon which the business transfer has been effected.
-Where the statutory timescale within which a section 34 transfer application may be made has expired and the premises licence has ceased to have effect or ceased to be capable of transfer, the Board will consider taking steps to have the premises licence reviewed.
+Where the statutory timescale within which a section 34 transfer application may be made has expired and the premises licence has ceased to have effect or ceased to be capable of transfer, the Board will consider taking steps to have the premises licence reviewed, with a view to revocation.

+For the avoidance of doubt, where a licence is held by a company or partnership and the company or partnership is subsequently dissolved, this will not be considered of itself to provide a basis in terms of section 34 for transfer of the premises licence.